 Action Steps for Agency Owners

-- Evaluate Employee Classifications – Ensure FLSA compliance regardless of tax changes
+- Employee Classification Review – Ensure FLSA compliance for overtime deduction eligibility

 The Bottom Line

 Remember: good tax planning starts with good business fundamentals.
-Whether this bill passes or not, focus on building a profitable, compliant business that serves your clients well.
-The tax benefits will follow.
+This legislation provides the tax framework to support profitable, compliant business growth that serves your clients well.

-Always consult with qualified tax and legal professionals before making significant business or compensation decisions based on proposed legislation.
+Always consult with qualified tax and legal professionals when implementing these new provisions.

 Comments